 Jack the Ripper is easily one of England's most infamous killers.
 In 1888, five women were brutally murdered in the Whitechapel district of London.
 All five had their throats slashed, four had deep cuts to their abdomens, and three had some of their organs removed.
 Six similar murders occurred between 1888 and 1891.
 It's unclear exactly how many people fell victim to the infamous serial killer, partially because Jack the Ripper's real identity is still a mystery.

 With so much unknown about the Whitechapel killer, it's no surprise that there are a lot of theories about the slayings.
 Who was Jack the Ripper?
 Was he connected to the royal family?
 Was he being protected by someone in the police department?
 Was he a woman?
-Read through this list to learn some truly frightening theories about Jack the Ripper - and vote up the ones that scare you the most.
+Read through this list to learn some truly frightening theories about Jack the Ripper - and vote up the ones that you find most believable.

 In 2014, new DNA evidence emerged from a shawl that was allegedly found at one of the crime scenes.
 The shawl was never logged into evidence books because a detective took it home, planning to give it to his wife.
 She was horrified and put it in a box without washing it.
 It was passed down through their family before eventually being put up for auction in 2007, when Russell Edwards, an amateur Ripperologist, bought it.